mreyesgomez/NVIDIA_AzureML_Components_and_Pipelines/README.md

 <pre style="background-color:rgba(0, 0, 0, 0.0470588)"><font size="2">bash scripts/run_pipeline.sh
 </pre>

+To control the number of epochs use for training the models, the user should use the num_epochs environmental variable in the config file: scripts/config_files/config.sh.
+For simple experementation the user should choose a value between 3-5.
+To produce a high performing model the value should be above 100

 If the submission succeeds you should be able to see the job runing on the Azure Portal, it would be running under the desired Workspace